onekiloparsec/SwiftAA/README.md

 Objective-C. KPC stands for "kiloparsec" and is "my" usual prefix.
 I chose to keep the AA prefix that belongs to the C++ library as well.
 Hence the (rather long) 5-letters *KPCAA* prefix of all methods.

-These constraints come from the fact that no C++ code can be written directly alongside Swift code (in the same file).
+The constraint of having an Objective-C layer first comes from the fact that no C++ code can be written directly alongside Swift code (in the same file).
 And Swift doesn't have the header/implementation split into different files.
 Hence one must write a Objective-C++/C wrapper around it, with name prefixes.

 Author
 ======